How to Increase User Retention with Mobile App Onboarding

 - Get Easy On-Board

-If your users don’t understand your app’s value obviously and how to use it — right at the beginning — their churning chances increase substantially.
-So, what does the nice onboard app look like?
+Your customers must understand your app’s value and for that purpose, you need to give them obvious reasons.
 It emphasizes the value proposition of the app; highlights key features and asks customers only about the information they need with clear CTAs.
 After an effective mobile app onboarding experience, you’ll witness app user retention rates boost by 50 percent.

 - Provide Useful In-App Messages

-In-app messages are actually received while a user is in your app, usually as a result of some action being taken.
-Because of this, they are critically important and also make it even easier for people to travel through the app experience.
+You receive an in-app message while you are using an application.
+They are critically important and also make it even easier for people to travel through the app experience.
 Plus, retention has been known to boost by 3x.
 Useful in-app messages will inform a user new features, highlight what is different, and share essential information, such as letting customers know about surge pricing within the Uber app.

 - Reach Users Beyond the App with Push

-Push notifications are vital in engaging with people when they haven’t launched the application.
-As they are sent directly to the beloved home screen of a user, the stakes are high to get it right.
-Which implies having convincing messaging that is personalized to the user and pairing that with the latest in push notification technology, such geolocation.
+Push notifications are an important feature as they are sent directly to the beloved home screen of a user, the stakes are high to get it right.
+Which implies having convincing messaging that is personalized to the user and pairing that with the latest push notification technology.